Browsing Category

 By Nancy Biska & Georgia Kokinidou, ΚΡΗΤΗ Magazine, October 2013

-Celebrations with a series of cultural events in New York City on December 5 – 8, 2013 are being organized by the Pancretan Association of America and the Cultural & Education Committee
+Celebrations with a series of cultural events in New York City on December 5 – 8, 2013 are being organized by the Pancretan Association of America and the Cultural & Education Committee of the NY and NJ local chapters, to commemorate the 100th anniversary of the Union of Crete with Greece (1913-2013).

 The celebrations of this historical milestone for Crete and Greece will start by organizing a United Nations Symposium entitled “The Cretan Diet: 100 years of Crete’s contribution in Better Nutrition and Healthy Living.”
 (December 5, afternoon).
 The Symposium’s purpose is to promote the traditional Cretan diet as a model of the Mediterranean Diet, as well as a way of living for maintaining health and longevity.
 At the same time, the Symposium will promote the rich and excellent quality of the agricultural products of Crete.